johmar-22/tjeecc-2d-rank-stability/README.md

 > "The full dataset is provided upon request."
 > — <https://www.2dhub.org/c2db/c2db.html>

 The dataset is therefore released by its authors, to requesters, on their terms.
-If you need the raw database, request it from CAMD.
+If you need the raw database, please request it from CAMD.
 Instead:

 ```bash